Components of State Anti-Bullying Laws and Regulations

 Do Alaska anti-bullying laws and regulations involve parents in efforts to address bullying behavior?

 Yes.
-Alaska school districts must adopt policies through the standard policy-making procedure for each district that includes the opportunity for participation by parents or guardians.
+Alaska school districts must adopt policies through the standard policy-making procedure for each district that includes the opportunity for participation by parents or guardians, school employees, volunteers, students, administrators, and community representatives.

 For More Information

-Visit the Alaska Department of Education & Early Development’s “Bullying” webpage.
+Visit the Alaska Department of Education and Early Development's "Bullying" webpage and/or view the Alaska state model policy on harassment, intimidation, and bullying.

 The key component framework used in the analysis of state laws is based on the review of legislation presented in the "Analysis of State Bullying Laws and Policies – December 2011" (U.S. Department of Education).